 Cambridge Strategic Partners provides competitive business analysis and strategy, public policy, and communications strategy to professional services firms and Fortune 1000 companies who seek to educate and inform thought leaders nationally on Wall Street, Main Street and Capitol Hill.
 Unlike large, more generally focused agencies, the firm’s engagements are managed and largely implemented by Joy Howell who has a 25-year track record of experience in positioning clients with government decision-makers, financial industry leaders, and national print/broadcast journalists.
-Cambridge Strategic Partners is based in Washington, D.C.
+Joy Howell was one of the first 100 globally certified strategic planners by the Association for Strategic Planning in Washington, D.C.

 The CSP Advantage